unilaiva/unilaiva-songbook/README.md

 Long `\renewcommand`s ought to be put into `wisdom-songbook-extra.tex` to maintain readability of the main file.

-Song data and other *content* will be in various files inside `songdata` subdirectory and will be inputed into the main file.
+Song data and other *content* will be in various files inside `content` subdirectory and will be inputed into the main file.
+Images are put into `content/img`.

 External packages (`songs` for now) are in `ext_packages` subdirectory.

-Lines ought to be less than 100 characters long (is anyone using 80 column terminals still?).
+Lines ought to be less than 100 characters long (is anyone using 80 column terminals still?), unless it is too much trouble.

 See `songs` package documentation in [http://songs.sourceforge.net/songsdoc/songs.html](http://songs.sourceforge.net/songsdoc/songs.html).

-Stuff inside `songs` environment (the files in `songdata` directory) ought to contain only individual songs (and data related to them) between `\beginsong` and `\endsong` tags plus other data wrapped in an `intersong` environment.
+Stuff inside `songs` environment (the files in `content` directory named with a prefix `songs_`) ought to contain only individual songs (and data related to them) between `\beginsong` and `\endsong` tags plus other data wrapped in an `intersong` environment.

 Use `\sclearpage` to jump to the beginning of a new page and `\scleardpage` to hop to the beginning of a new left-side page.
 Suggest a good page brake spot